Time Traveler: When Did New Words Appear?

 Last week, Merriam-Webster launched a new tool on its website called Time Traveler that lets you explore words by year.
 In other words, you can select a year, like 1991, and see words that were first recorded in that year.
 For example, in 1991, the words “mixtape,” “bestie,” and “gift card” appeared in print for the first time—at least as far as the people at Merriam-Webster know.
 Dictionary makers often find earlier instances of words, and when they do, they update their entries, but Time Traveler is based on the currently known first dates, such as 1697 for “apple pie,” 1900 for “phony,” and 1980 for “gridlock.”

-And once you start searching, it’s kind of addictive, and it tells you so much about culture.
+And once you start searching, it’s kind of addictive because it tells you so much about culture.